ict-serrano/service-assurance-ede/README.md

     * _EnforceCheck_ - if set to true it will check if the libraries from the python environment used on each Dask worker are the same versions as the origination source
         * If this check fails the job will exit with an error message
         * This parameter can be omitted in the case of local deployment
+* _Local_ - path to csv or Excel file to be used

 **Notes**:
 * Only one of type of connector endpoint (PREndpoint or ESEndpoint) is supported in any given time.
+* If Local is defined than it will ignore any other data.

 ### Mode